garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Instance-based Learning.md

 Construct hypotheses directly from the training instances themselves The hypothesis complexity can grow with the data (more [[training data]] = more complex)
-#compsci361example if we have $n$ training items, the computation
+#compsci361example if we have $n$ training items, the computational complexity of classifying a single new instance is $O(n)$